 Most people think of the Florida Keys and only picture Key West.
 Yes Key West is amazing but there are so many really cool things to do all up and down the Keys.
 The Keys stretch over 100 miles so plenty of other places to stop and things to do.

 We love the middle keys and the fact it is a lot more slower paced and less busy than Key West.
 Rent a Pontoon, go to the turtle hospital, animal encounters. and more!
 While on your cross country road trip be sure to set time aside for a Florida Keys road trip.
+It would also be a great place to try car camping – since the weather is usually so nice.

 If getting outside with your family is high on your list be sure to check out these awesome outdoorsy vacations with kids!